JPogodzinski/Sport-Texts-Classification/README.md

 Sport Texts Classification Challenge - Ball
 ======================
+Task done during Information Extraction course on AMU IT Masters Studies

+Using TFIDF and Naive Bayes
 Guess whether the sport is connected to the ball for a Polish article.
 Evaluation metrics: Accuracy, Likelihood.

 Classes